-By the end of the war, the WAAAF was made up of 18 500 women; the Australian Women's Army Service (AWAS) had 24000 women (see Source 6.79); and the Women's Royal Australian Naval Service (WRANS) boasted 2000.
+By the end of the war, the WAAAF was made up of 18500 women; the Australian Women's Army Service (AWAS) had 24000 women (see Source 8); and the Women's Royal Australian Naval Service (WRANS) boasted 2000.
 Most commonly, women's roles in the armed forces were clerical.
-However, some were involved in traditional men's roles, as signallers, truck and ambulance drivers, intelligence officers, wireless telegraphers or aircraft ground staff (see Source 6.80).
+However, some were involved in traditional men's roles, as signallers, truck and ambulance drivers, intelligence officers, wireless telegraphers or aircraft ground staff (see Source 9).
 Despite their new skills women were still not permitted to take on combat roles or serve outside Australia.
 The exception to this was the nurses who served in most areas where Australian troops were sent.

 Even if women did not enlist in the Auxiliary Forces, it was argued that increasing women's employment would enable more men to enter military service.
 However, the understanding was that their employment was only for the duration of the war.
 Women entered new areas of work, acting as tram conductors, and taxi and truck drivers.
 As the war progressed, Australian women worked increasingly in war industries, such as manufacturing munitions and military equipment.
 Under Manpower regulations, women could be deployed in occupations that suited their skills.
 A woman trained as a florist could be compelled to work in a factory because of her skills with wire; a dancer could be sent to work on a farm because she was agile and physically fit.
 By mid-1943, nearly 200000 women were employed in roles that would assist the war effort.
-They were paid roughly two-thirds of men's pay rates
+They were paid roughly two-thirds of men's pay rates.

 As the war continued, and conscription called up more and more men, many farms were suffering from a shortage of workers.
-The Women's Land Army was set up to distribute female labour to farms and orchards to keep food production going (see Source 6.81).
+The Women's Land Army was set up to distribute female labour to farms and orchards to keep food production going (see Source 10).
 Around 3000 women were members of the Land Army.
-Volunteer groups such as the Australian Women's National League continued to take on the more traditional tasks for the war effort, such as knitting socks for the troops, preparing Red Cross food parcels, and raising money for soldiers' families.
-Other volunteers completed training in emergency services such as first aid and ambulance driving in case of air raids.